 My Expectation: Going into this drama, I definitely expect intense scenes and well-planned execution of the proposed plot.
-I believe I can trust the chosen actors to deliver an intriguing drama from start to finish.
+I believe I can trust the chosen actors to deliver an entertaining show from start to finish.
 Plus I love historical dramas, so I sincerely hope that this does not turn out to be a letdown.

 Review: As expected from the stunning young actor, Yeo Jin-Goo.
 He really impressed me with his portrayal of two completely different characters.
-I have followed him for a long time as a child actor and I know that he is going to become an even bigger star as he grows.
-The very first scene of episode one showcases the death of the previous king and to me, this was a super intense way to start the drama and that immediately solidified my approval of the show.
-From the dialogue during this scene, I could predict the troubles that were about to come and I knew that the little prince’s life was in danger.
-At this point, I honestly had no strong feelings concerning Lee Hun’s character but as I watched to the end of episode one, I discovered that our king was quite bloody.
-He seemed too confident in his ability to manipulate others for his benefit without having any setbacks and he also refuses to listen to people that are actually looking out for him.
+I have followed him for a long time as a child actor, and I know that he is going to become an even bigger star as he grows.
+The very first scene of episode one showcases the death of the previous king To me, this was a brilliant way to start the drama because the intensity of that scene immediately solidified my approval of the show.
+From the dialogue during this scene, I could predict the troubles that were about to come, and I knew that the little prince’s life was in danger.
+At this point, I honestly had no strong feelings concerning Lee Hun’s character, but as I watched to the end of episode one, I discovered that our king was quite bloody.
+He seemed too confident in his ability to manipulate others for his benefit without having any setbacks.
+Also, he refuses to listen to people that are actually looking out for him.
 In conclusion, he is a weak and muddled King.
 I mean, do not kill someone, if you cannot deal with the guilt and consequences, period.
-Anyways, throughout episode one, we get introduced to many characters and I love the balance between the new actors and veteran actors for this drama.
+Anyways, throughout episode one, we get introduced to many characters.
+I love the balance between the new actors and veteran actors for this drama.
 This gives me great hope for future episodes to come.
 Here are few of the notable characters:

-– Yeo Jin-Goo – Ha Sun(the clown) / Lee Hun (the King): Like I mentioned, the actor does a good job in portraying the bloodiness of the King and the naiveness of the clown.
-It will definitely be hard for the clown to be a perfect imposter of the King right from the start but I have a feeling that at the very end, it will be hard for anyone to point out who the real King is.
+– Yeo Jin-Goo – Ha Sun(the clown) / Lee Hun (the King): Like I mentioned, this actor does an excellent job in portraying the bloodiness of the King and the naiveness of the clown.
+It will definitely be hard for the clown to be a perfect imposter of the King right from the start, but I have a feeling that at the very end, it will be hard for anyone to point out who the real King is.

 – Lee Se-Young – Yoo So-Woon (the Queen): So far the queen seems like a calm and reasonable person.
 She is fully aware of what she desires and does not settle for less.
-I like that she is able to see through the petty tactics of the royal concubine and also stand up to the King.
+I like that she can see through the petty tactics of the royal concubine and also stand up to the King.

-– Kim Sang-Kyung – Lee Kyu (King’s trusted aide): He’s trustworthy and always has the King’s best interest at heart but I predict that at a certain point, he might switch sides and support the clown fully because the King seems like a letdown so far.
+– Kim Sang-Kyung – Lee Kyu (King’s trusted aide): He’s trustworthy and always has the King’s best interest at heart.
+I predict that at a certain point, he might switch sides and support the clown fully because the King seems like a letdown so far.

 – Kwon Hae-Hyo – Shin Chi-Soo (War Minister): A very dangerous individual.
-At first, I thought he was controlling the King but then I realized that the King actually used him as a weapon to get rid of his competition.
-But the fact remains that a well-sharpened knife can hurt its owner, if not used carefully.
-Because of the king’s recklessness in pushing power towards the wrong person, we the viewers now have to be frustrated by such an annoying character and the king himself now has to escape the palace in order to stay alive.
+At first, I thought he was controlling the King, but then I realised that the King actually used him as a weapon to get rid of his competition.
+Although the fact remains that a well-sharpened knife can also hurt its owner, if not handled carefully.
+Because of the king’s recklessness in pushing power towards the wrong person, we the viewers now have to be frustrated by such an annoying character and the king himself now has to escape the palace to stay alive.

 – Min Ji-A – Court Lady Kim: Honestly, I have concluded that she is a spy.
-I do not know who she works for yet but I have a strong gut feeling that she has a purpose for being placed so close to the King.
-There is a scene where she hands him a pipe to smoke and right after that scene, we cut right to the King’s bedroom and we can see that he deals with hallucinations.
-So I just assumed at this point that the guilt from all his bloody deeds are catching up to him and he might also be getting drugged.
+I do not know who she works for yet, but I have a strong feeling that she has a purpose for being placed so close to the King.
+There is a scene where she hands him a pipe to smoke, and right after that scene, we cut right to the King’s bedroom.
+We can see that he deals with hallucinations.
+So my thought at this point is that the guilt from all his bloody deeds are catching up to him, and he might also be getting drugged.

 – Shin Soo-Yun – Dal-Rae (Ha Sun’s sister): She is part of the performance crew and also a little sister to Ha Sun (the clown).
-I know she will be a major factor to him taking his position as the King’s replacement more seriously and this has been proved in episode 2.
-Since I am just doing a first episode review, I will not spoil the future episodes for anyone.
+I know she will be a significant factor to him taking his position as the King’s replacement more seriously and this has been proved in episode 2.
+Since I am just doing a first episode review, I will not reveal the upcoming events.

 – Seo Yoo-A – Sunhwadang (King’s concubine): She is definitely a sly one but does not seem too smart about her plots.
 She is the niece of the War Minister and of course, aspires to be queen by conceiving an heir to the throne.
 The scene where she gets to spend the night with the King and tries to blame the queen for the charms that were given to her by uncle was really intense but also funny.
 I honestly did not know if to laugh at her failure or be angry about the way the king treated her.

-– Jang Young-Nam – the King’s mother: Honestly she is the most justified villain I have seen in a long time.
+– Jang Young-Nam – the King’s mother: Honestly, she is the most justified villain I have seen in a long time.
 She lost her son and wants revenge, quite simple.
-But I do not think that she was completely a saint even before losing her child.
-There is definitely a back story to this mess and I am looking forward to it.
+But I do not think that she was utterly a saint even before losing her child.
+There is definitely a back story to this mess, and I am looking forward to it.

 Most Memorable Scenes from this Episode :